bakubay/systematically-improving-rag/docs/workshops/chapter4-2.md

 Inventory issues typically have lower effort (3-4) since you're just adding data.
 Capability issues have higher effort (6-9) since you're building features.

 This formula makes decisions objective.
 A segment affecting 40% of queries with low effort beats a perfect solution for 5% of queries.

+!!! tip "Focus on Economic Value, Not Just Time Savings"
+    **Common Mistake:** Teams focus on "How much time will this save users?" when they should ask "What economic value does this create?"

+    **Real Example from Office Hours:** A restaurant AI system could suggest upsells.
+Analysis showed:

+    - **Current state**: 9% of orders include upsell attempts
+    - **Target state**: 40% of orders include upsell attempts
+    - **Average upsell value**: $15
+    - **Monthly orders**: 45,000

+    **Economic calculation:**

+    - Current monthly upsell revenue: 45,000 × 0.09 × $15 = $60,750
+    - Potential monthly revenue: 45,000 × 0.40 × $15 = $270,000
+    - **Additional revenue: $209,250/month = $2.5M annually**

+    This beats "save 30 seconds per order" by every measure.
+The AI doesn't just save time—it enables conversations that increase revenue.

+    **The Principle:** Focus on **better decisions** (economic value) rather than **faster processes** (time savings).
+RAG systems that help users make better choices (what to buy, which plan to choose, which treatment to consider) create more value than systems that just retrieve information faster.

+    Source: Office hours discussion on economic impact

 ### Real-World Prioritization Example